 The Four Questions Framework: Building Effective TEACCH Workstations

-• Mastered Skills Only: Workstations contain tasks students have already learned.
-The purpose is building independence, not teaching new skills.
+• Mastered Skills Only: Workstations contain tasks learners have already learned.
+Their purpose is independent practice, not teaching new skills.
 Save new learning for direct instruction time.

 • Left-to-Right Organisation: Tasks flow from left (to do) to right (finished).
 This consistent visual pattern reduces confusion and builds transferable organisational skills

-• Individual Customisation: No two students need identical systems.
-Match the visual complexity, number of tasks, and type of schedule to each student's current abilities
+• Individual Customisation: No two learners need identical systems.
+Match the visual complexity, number of tasks, and schedule type to each learner's current abilities.

 Researchers Schopler, Reichler, and Lansing (1980) created TEACCH for learners with autism.
 The approach modifies environments, using visual cues.
 This method supports learning by making spaces predictable and organised (Mesibov, Schopler, & Hearsey, 1994).